-- O Ability to set both temps. governs ability to print different materials. - The extruder must be able to melt the material to be printed. - Bed heating is to prevent shrinking on cooling and warping off the bed. - O Caution also has to be given to any dangerous gases which might be given off on heating a material don't assume it is safe!!!
+- The ability to set these two temperatures (above) is what governs the machine's ability to print different materials. - The extruder must be able to melt the material to be printed. - The bed heating is to prevent items shrinking on cooling and warping away from the bed, which will spoil the object and force the print to be abandoned. - O Caution also has to be given to any dangerous gases which might be given off on heating a material don't assume it is safe!!!